chrxh/alien/README.md

 As in the previous version, there will be an installer in the future.

 ## Documentation
 Please visit [alien-project.org](https://alien-project.org/documentation.html) for a documentation of the program and the underlying model.
-A completely new documentation with many tutorials that guide the reader into the program in small portions is currently in construction.
+It contains many brief tutorials that guide the reader into the program in small portions.

 ## Screenshots
 #### Startup screen